During the lease term in Fairfax_station

 - Selling a 1031 tax exchange & more

-- Starting our management of your rental
+- Starting our management of your rental investment

-- When owners don't yet know their new address
+- When property owners don't yet know their new address

-- Vetting tenants in Fairfax_station
+- Vetting renters in Fairfax_station